ascherrer-em/docs/docs/knime/index.md

 For Keras a much older environnment is required.

+!!! warning annotate "Apple silicon (M1/M2) mac users"

-> **For M1 mac, you will need to create an environment using Intel reposititory, to do that you need to prefix conda commands with: `CONDA_SUBDIR=osx-64`**
+    For Apple Silicon macs, you will need to create an environment using Intel reposititory, to do that you need to prefix conda commands with: `CONDA_SUBDIR=osx-64`

+    You will also need to install [Rosetta2](https://support.apple.com/en-us/HT211861)

 Here is the list of packages: